Hyle-org/devhub-hyle/docs/concepts/smart-contracts.md

 #### State digest

-The state digest is a minimal yet comprehensive representation of the contract's current state.
-It serves as the basis for verifying the integrity of the contract's data.
+The state digest is a commitment of the contract's current state, allowing Hylé to guarantee its integrity.
+It can take any form as long as it fulfills this purpose.

-Some examples of valid state commitments:

-- The full state, for a sufficiently small program (e.g. a smart contract with a nonce)
-- A merkle root of the state, for larger programs
-- A hash of the full state
+The state digest can be expressed as a hash or even a serialization of the state if it's small enough.

 ## Smart contract ABI